 Fatigue

 Fatigue and extreme tiredness are a common early pregnancy symptom.
-You might find you don't have as much energy as normal, and feel tempted to take an afternoon nap.
+You might find you don't have as much energy as normal, and may even be tempted to take an afternoon nap.

 Nausea

-If you've started feeling nauseous and even actually vomited, it's likely you're experiencing what's known as morning sickness.
+If you've started feeling nauseous or have even vomited, it's likely you're experiencing what's known as morning sickness.
 Despite the name, you'll probably find that this can happen at any time of the day.

-During pregnancy, you'll experience an emotional rollercoaster from feeling glum and frustrated to jumping with joy.
-Increased emotions come from hormone changes, so if you find yourself a little more emotional than normal, it could be sign!
+During pregnancy, you'll set off on an emotional rollercoaster feeling glum and frustrated one minute to jumping with joy the next.
+This is often caused by a change in hormones, so if you find yourself a little more sensitive than normal, it could be sign.

 Cramping and bloating

-At around 4 weeks pregnant nobody else will notice any physical changes but you'll probably be feeling quite bloated, you may even experience cramping and belly pains.
-Your body is making extra blood, you have more fluid and your hormonal activity will likely have you in that ‘I feel bigger’ headspace anyway, a bit like it does sometimes just before a period.
+At around 4 weeks pregnant nobody else will notice any physical changes, but you'll probably be feeling quite bloated, you may even experience cramping and belly pains.
+As your body is making extra blood, you have more fluid and your hormonal activity will likely have you in that ‘I feel bigger’ headspace - a bit like it does just before a period.

 As the implantation process begins, you may notice a bit of bleeding.
 To prepare for the early stages of your baby's growth and development, the placenta will also produce oestrogen, progesterone, and human chorionic gonadotropin, which is referred to as the pregnancy hormone.